ibm-cloud-docs/containers/ts-ingress-debug.md

 ## Step 2: Check for error messages in your Ingress deployment and the ALB pod logs
 {: #errors}

 Start by checking for error messages in the Ingress resource deployment events and ALB pod logs.
-These error messages can help you find the root causes for failures and further debug your Ingress setup in the next sections.
+These error messages can help you find the root causes for failures and further debug your Ingress setup in the following sections.
 {: shortdesc}

 1. Check your Ingress resource deployment and look for warnings or error messages.